Blosc/caterva-scipy21/caterva_workshop.md

 ### Use cases

 Caterva can be used for a great variety of scenarios.
 However, where it really stands out is with multidimensional ones.
-Specifically, Caterva is really useful for extracting slices of compressed data because, thanks to the chunking machinery it implements, it minimizes the amount of data that has to decompress so as to get the slice, and therefore the time it takes.
+Specifically, Caterva is really useful for extracting slices of compressed data because, and thanks to the partitioning schema that it implements, it minimizes the amount of data that has to decompress so as to get the slice, making things faster.

 Accordingly, for cases where the slicing performance is important, Caterva turns out to be a good alternative to other solutions like Zarr or HDF5.